 Manual physical therapy is a specialized form of physical therapy delivered with the hands as opposed to a device or machine.
 In manual therapy, practitioners use their hands to put pressure on muscle tissue and manipulate joints in an attempt to decrease back pain caused by muscle spasm, muscle tension, and joint dysfunction.

-Aquatic Therapy allows patients to being therapy within days of injury with little risk of re-injury.
+Aquatic Therapy allows patients to begin therapy within days of injury with little risk of re-injury.
 Aquatic Therapy helps to reduce inflammation and decreases weight bearing on injured joints, which allows the injured area to be exercised sooner and safer.
 Aquatic therapy improves motion, flexibility, strength and aids in pain reduction.

 Motor vehicle accidents often result in a variety of complex injuries and symptoms.
 Some of the more commonly sustained injuries include whiplash, headaches, back pain and injuries to the neck, shoulders, knees and other extremities.
 Our therapists are highly trained to get you back to your daily activities and work.